Aomori Nebuta Matsuri: Participation

+In 2001, an incident involving 4,000 members of the Japanese Karasu-zoku (カラス族) subculture launching fireworks, led to a number of attendees leaving the festival.
+Because of this, there was increased police surveillance in the following years.

 Nebuta in other cities

 The floats from the Aomori Nebuta were taken to the Hakodate Ika Odori festival in 2007.
 This was done as part of a friendship agreement between the two cities, and the Ika Odori led the float procession on the final day of the festival during the previous year's festival (August 7, 2006).
 The floats have also been invited every year to Shibuya, Tokyo, where the festival has taken place annually in September since 2005.

 Other nebuta festivals take place in over 30 other villages and cities across Aomori Prefecture.
 The largest of these are the festivals in Hirosaki, Goshogawara, Kuroishi, and Mutsu.
 There are also many instances across Japan where the nebuta floats are included as part of a larger festival.
 The nebuta also made its way to Seoul, South Korea for the first time in September, 2005, and to the United States in August, 2007, 2009 and 2010, as part of Nisei Week in Little Tokyo, Los Angeles, California.